steemit/condenser/src/app/help/en/welcome.md

 Posts have three main parts: Title, Content, and Tags.

-You will want to make your title attention-grabbing and relevant to your content.
+You will want to make your title attractive and relevant to your content.
 The first image that you use will become the thumbnail image.

 You can insert images by dragging & dropping, pasting from the clipboard, or by selecting them.